sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 2. Implementation of a script, tentatively named `fsio-rw-sync`, to be invoked by SONiC's reboot utility:
     - This script would be called by the several reboot scripts and would be responsible for parsing and storing the aforementioned paramenters just before OS-level reboot.
-    - This script provides a mechanism to sync the evanescent procFS reads and writes values from the `STATE_DB` before they are reset by the reboot.
+    - This script provides a mechanism to sync the procFS reads and writes values from the `STATE_DB` before they are reset by the reboot.

 ##### **2.4.4.1 Daemon Restart / Reboot / Unintended Powercycle Scenario Behaviors**